 The consolidated European network codes and the other EU legislation can be found here.

 2. Gas Infrastructure Europe (GIE)

-You can find more information regarding the mission, members and events of the GIE here.
+You can find further information on GIE here.

 The POF is a professional forum dealing with issues relating to the operation and diagnostics of natural gas pipelines.
 You can find more information about it here.

 E2C is an international organisation engaged in the operation and diagnostics of gas turbines and compressors.

 EGIG is an organisation created by 17 European TSOs, collecting malfunction data of overhead natural gas transmission pipelines over 15 bar.
 It categorises, evaluates, and periodically publishes aggregated data.

 The EU targets net zero emission by 2050, which means that fossil energy utilisation will drop sharply in the forthcoming years.
 Natural gas can be a good intermediate solution to phase out coal utilisation, yet in long term natural gas needs to be decarbonized and renewable gases will be added to the energy mix.
 The EU has around 2 million km natural gas pipeline system, which can be retrofitted and repurposed to transport renewable energy in a zero-emission future.
 The first European Hydrogen Backbone study prepared by consultancy company Guidehouse in 2020, analysed the possibilities of repurposing high-pressure natural gas systems for hydrogen transportation.
 The study concluded that existing gas infrastructure can be repurposed to transport hydrogen at a much lower costs than previously thought.

 FGSZ joined the European Hydrogen Backbone initiative in January 2021.
 This initiative involves most gas TSOs in the EU.
 The aim of the work is to identify how the future hydrogen infrastructure should look like.